AT-290690/HLP/README.md

 <p align="center">
 <img width="100" src="./editor/assets/images/icon-512.png"/>
 </p>
-a programming language for writting ultra compressed code that fits in a link
+a toy programming language for writting compressed code that fits in a link

 here is an example program: